flukhiper/micro-frontend-starter/README.md

 ### Development mode

 Development configuration was wrote in `webpack.config.dev.js`, filled up with hot-reload stuff.
+You can create, edit, customize the React component and debug by run `yarn dev`.

 ### Serving mode

-Serving configuration was wrote in `webpack.config.js`, this just the ordinary config for react project.
+Serving configuration was wrote in `webpack.config.js`, this was just the ordinary config for react project.
+If you are ready to serve up web component to the wrapper project, just run `yarn start`.
+Our micro-project would stand for usage at declared port number in `package.json`.
+Do not forget to add web component declaration in wrapper project.